mongodb-js/ejson-shell-parser/README.md

 # ejson-shell-parser

 > [!IMPORTANT]
-> This package has been moved to https://github.com/mongodb-js/devtools-shared/tree/main/packages/ejson-shell-parser.
+> This package has been moved to https://github.com/mongodb-js/devtools-shared/tree/main/packages/shell-bson-parser
+> and renamed to `@mongodb-js/shell-bson-parser`.